yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Run_Detection_Test.md

 1. Open your browser and go to https://aka.ms/mdatpmacosdiy.
 2. The **MDATP MacOS DIY** file will be downloaded.
 3. Right click click the downloaded file, and select **open**.
-   >  If your macOS device uses an Apple M-series chipset, you may be prompted to install Rosetta.
+   >  If your macOS device uses an Apple M-series chip, you may be prompted to install Rosetta.
 Click Install (you will need to enter your administrator credentials).
 4. After Rosetta is installed, right-click the file again and select Open to proceed.
 5. Open [Defender portal](https://security.microsoft.com) and verify that an incident titled **macOS EDR Test Alert** has been created.
    ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/6aa2b122c8d783c577e193bb536e29d3ec4d3c2f/Images/macOS/MDEmacOS-Incident4.png)